AmpelAstro/Ampel-contrib-sample/README.md

-# Alert Management, Photometry and Evaluation of Lightcurves
+# Alert Management, Photometry and Evaluation of Lightcurves (AMPEL)

 Alert Management, Photometry and Evaluation of Lightcurves (**AMPEL**) is a modular software framework designed for the analysis of streamed data.
 AMPEL operates in four different tiers:

 - T0 filters alerts from a stream
-- T1 looks for new data to add outside the stream
+- T1 looks for new transient data to add from outside the stream
-- T2 calculates/derives further properties based on the collected collected information
+- T2 calculates/derives further properties based on the collected information
 - T3 triggers reactions

-Users are free to add their own operational *units*, implemented as python modules, to the live AMPEL system.
-These units are   at each of these layers. *Channels* request the use of units.
-This provides great power and freedom, but carries an initial cost in that units and channels have to be preconfigured.
+Users are free to add their own operational *units*, implemented as python modules, to each tier of the live AMPEL system.  *Channels* request the use of units.
+This provides great power and freedom in that (almost) any combination of algorithm can be implemented used for a complete, repeatable analysis.
+However, it carries an initial cost in that units and channels have to be preconfigured.
 This repository contains a development version of AMPEL that allows channels and units to be developed and tested on static alert collections.
-Code developed for using these tools can then be migrated into a full AMPEL instance.
-Instructions for how to work with and implement AMPEL units can be found in the jupyter notebooks (and install instructions) in the [notebooks directory](notebooks/) of this repository.
-The rest of this README contain a general introduction to the AMPEL system.
+Code developed using these tools can later be migrated into a full AMPEL instance.
+Instructions for how to install the development kit and how to design AMPEL units can be found in the [notebooks directory](notebooks/) of this repository.
+The rest of this README contains a general introduction to the AMPEL system.

 ## Introduction